ViaAppTeam/V14_ESM_Template/README.md

 # V14 ESM Template
-Hello friends, we are the ViaApp developer team 👋!
+Hello friends, we are the ViaApp developer team and this template builded for CodeBlog CodeShare Team 👋!
 Today, we are giving you an discord bot template based on ESM (ECMAScript Module) with Slash, made with Discord.JS v14 version.

 ## Features of Template
 | Name | Description |